ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 prevent a man-in-the-middle attack (e.g., the 'Asokan Attack' {{RFC6813}}).

-This is accomplished in RIV through use of an AK certificate with the same elements as the DevID (i.e., same manufacturer's serial number, signed by the same manufacturer's key), but containing the device's unique AK public key instead of the DevID public key.
+This is accomplished in RIV through use of an AK certificate with the same elements as the DevID (same manufacturer's serial number, signed by the same manufacturer's key), but containing the device's unique AK public key instead of the DevID public key.

 The TCG document TPM 2.0 Keys for Device Identity and Attestation {{Platform-DevID-TPM-2.0}} specifies OIDs for Attestation Certificates that allow the CA to mark a key as specifically known to be an Attestation key.

-These two keys and certificates are used together:
+These two key-pairs and certificates are used together:

 * The DevID is used to validate a TLS connection terminating on the device with a known serial number.
 * The AK is used to sign attestation quotes, providing proof that the attestation